 You can find our produce served at select, local restaurants:

 Heartwood – 237 Commercial St, Nevada City, CA 95959

-Son of Something farm sprouted from the idea that growing food can change the world.
-Through the cultivation of locally grown food on a small scale a great impact can be made to the health of the people, the community and the natural resources.
+Son of Something farm sprouted from the idea that growing food, on a small scale, can change the world.
+Through the cultivation of locally grown food a positive impact can be made to the health of the people, the community and the natural resources.

 In 2010 I was working as a wild land firefighter and my father had his second triple heart bypass surgery.
 I moved back home soon thereafter and started growing food for family and friends.

 Realizing how much of an impact the acquisition of food plays in our modern world I decided to take a more active role in our food system.
 I wanted to address the issues of food and where it comes from, how it is grown and the way it ends up on our plates.
 All these issues impact our health and our environment.